TpSoftDev/Class-and-Work-Schedule-Optimizer/README.md

    python application.py
    ```
 2. A window will prompt you to enter the following information:
-   - **Student ID**: Your unique student identifier.
+   - **Student ID**: The unique student identifier.
-   - **Work Facility Name**: The name of your work facility.
+   - **Work Facility Name**: The name of the work facility.
-   - **Schedule Template**: The template for your schedule.
+   - **Schedule Template**: The template for the schedule.

 3. After entering the required information, press "OK" to proceed.
 4. The application will:
-   - Make an API call to the Workday REST API to retrieve your class schedule.
+   - Make an API call to the Workday REST API to retrieve the class schedule.
-   - Generate an Excel spreadsheet (`Timetable.xlsx`) with your class times marked as unavailable.
+   - Generate an Excel spreadsheet (`Timetable.xlsx`) with class times marked as unavailable.
    - Make an API call to the Schedule Source website to retrieve available work shifts.
-   - Filter out work shifts that conflict with your class times.
+   - Filter out work shifts that conflict with class times.
    - Display a new window with the file path of the generated Excel sheet.

 ## Project Structure